 Perhaps one of the most popular “safari classroom” lessons is the ever amusing collective noun discussion.
 Did you know that each grouping or ‘family’ of animals, from the tawny tiger and the leaping lemur, to the sluggish sloth and the hefty hippo, has its own, often rather charming, collective noun?

 Here are 90 words to use on your next safari … or journey (after all, safari is the Swahili word for journey).
 Whether you’re exploring the plains of Africa, the jungles of Asia, or the timeless landscapes of South America, these safari words often weave their way into discussions amongst wildlife lovers.
+While some are bonafide terms widely accepted in the industry, some are just tongue-in-cheek and meant for a smile.

 And if you’re looking for some expert advice (and a few more safari words), our Safari 101: a beginner’s guide sheds light on some more game drive lingo and how to get the most out of your luxury safari adventure.